 Having decided on the direction, the next decision was the choice of trainer.
-“We wanted a partner that shared our approach to going about business, and the importance of relationships in growing business.
-They needed to offer the right quality bar in terms of rigour and thoroughness.
+Berkeley wanted a partner that shared our approach to going about business, and the importance of relationships in growing business.
+They needed to offer the right quality bar in terms of rigor and thoroughness.
 Meyler Campbell (MC) immediately felt the right fit.
-The 18-month long programme combines practical experience and solid academic tuition in small groups and through self-study.
-The expectation to grapple with real-world client challenges ensures the commitment is a complementary fit with core consultancy skills.”

-“When I was picked to lead a strategic transformation programme, I felt exhilarated and petrified at the same time.
+“When I was picked to lead a strategic transformation program, I felt exhilarated and petrified at the same time.
 Coaching helped me to tackle a variety of challenges linked to my new role.”

 Senior Commercial Manager (client)